In this article, we’ll learn how to use Crunchbase API to import Crunchbase data to Google Sheets.

 Install the Amigo Data add-on

-Install the Amigo Data Google Sheets add-on from the Google Workspace Marketplace.
-Click here to install.
+Install the Amigo Data Google Sheets add-on from the Google Workspace Marketplace to import Crunchbase data to Google Sheets.

 Alternatively, you can get it from Google Sheets.